cool425589/jsonfixer/README.md

-Sure!
-Below is the README format for your JSON-related Python package:

 # JSON Fixer

 JSON Fixer is a versatile Python package designed to efficiently handle and correct JSON data.
 With its user-friendly interface, the package offers seamless JSON data manipulation and restoration capabilities, making it an essential tool for developers working with JSON files and APIs.